-Dry needling is a more concentrated form of acupuncture that focuses on muscular “knots” or trigger points from a myofascial perspective.
+Dry needling or trigger point needling is a more concentrated form of acupuncture that focuses on muscular “knots” or trigger points from a myofascial perspective.
 Also known as intramuscular stimulation (IMS), dry needling involves inserting acupuncture needles directly into the tight area of muscle, and partially removing and inserting them again into a neighbouring area of muscle.
 Although there can be discomfort with the dry needling treatment, this repetitive, direct needle insertion causes the muscle tension to dissipate, and therefore reduces pain.

-At St. Vital Physiotherapy all our practitioners are physiotherapists, and must complete a physiotherapy assessment before using acupuncture or dry needling as part of a complete treatment plan.
+At St. Vital Physiotherapy all our practitioners are Physiotherapists, and must complete a physiotherapy assessment before using acupuncture or dry needling as part of a complete treatment plan.
 If you are interested in determining if acupuncture or dry needling is appropriate for you, please mention this when booking your appointment to ensure your therapist is educated in this area.

 They are committed to providing professional evidence-based hands-on treatment, and education and exercises to help reduce your pain and restore your function and mobility.
 They pursue ongoing post-graduate courses to employ the most current techniques in their practice.

 Angela Hazlewood BMR(PT) CAFCI ›

 Lisa Poetker BMR(PT), CAFCI, Owner ›